The Seasons of Da Nang: How Weather Shapes the City

 Despite this, daily life continues as usual.
 Cafes remain open, neighbourhood routines carry on and accommodation availability may be more flexible during wetter periods.
 The coastline can take on a different character, particularly along northern stretches toward the peninsula, where shifting light and cloud movement create a more atmospheric setting.

-If You Are Staying Longer
+If You Are Staying Longer in Da Nang

 Short visits can adapt easily to seasonal variation.
 Longer stays experience weather patterns more directly.